albertosantini/conpa/README.markdown

     - crm.portfolio.conpa, fired when the portfolio is optimized.

-    - clear.portfolio.conpa, subscribed when the assets in the basket are greater than two.
+    - clear.portfolio.conpa, catched when the assets in the basket are greater than two.

-    - optimization.portfolio.conpa, subscribed when the assets in the basket are greater than two.
+    - optimization.portfolio.conpa, catched when the assets in the basket are greater than two.

 portfolioDashboard
 ------------------